 What is the Driver License Compact?

 The Driver License Compact, or DLC, is an agreement between states to share information about traffic violations, driver’s license suspensions, and revocations.
-The motto of the compact aligns with its purpose: “One Driver, One License, One Record.”
+The compact’s motto aligns with its purpose: “One Driver, One License, One Record.”

 This mandate is intended to help prevent problem drivers from “license shopping,” meaning a person would go to a different state to get a new license when their current license is suspended or revoked by the NHTSA.
 Keeping problem drivers off the road is critical to the NHTSA’s goal of reducing highway fatalities and injuries.